 Penal Code 641.3 PC is the California statute that defines the crime of commercial bribery.
-The law states that it is an offense when an employee takes a bribe from a person in exchange for using his/her employment position for the benefit of the other party.
+This section makes it illegal for an employee to take a bribe from a person in exchange for using his/her employment position for the benefit of the other party.
 A violation of the statute can lead to felony charges and time in state prison.

 PC 641.3 states that: